josephmbarnby/task_intentions_SoCCR/server/README.md

 ## Request Format

-The API expects request to have two parameters:
+The API is accessible via the `ccdresearch.wustl.edu` domain.
+The exact endpoint is `https://ccdresearch.wustl.edu/task/intentions`.
+The API expects a GET request, and checks for two parameters:

 1. Participant ID, in either string, float, or a mixture of formats.
 2. Participant responses from Phase one of the intentions game.
 Originally stored as an array of JavaScript objects, the responses are serialized from JSON to a string.